Twilight Imperium New Players

 - Production: Enhance a planet by adding structures, both Space Docks (to produce units) and Planetary Defense Systems (to shoot down invaders).
 Use your Space Docks to make ships (for exploration, warfare, or both) and ground forces (infantry and mechs) so you can take and hold planets.

-- Research: Learn new technologies, which can upgrade specific units (e.g., get you Carriers that are faster and hold more troops) or grant you potent new abilities (e.g., fly through asteroid fields, draw extra cards, or reroll dice in combat).
+- Research: Learn new technologies, which can upgrade specific units (e.g., carriers that are faster and hold more troops) or grant you potent new abilities (e.g., fly through asteroid fields, draw extra cards, or reroll dice in combat).
 Every race has two unique techs they can research, which helps them stand apart.

 - Trade and Diplomacy: Negotiation, promises, and threats are a huge part of TI4.
 In addition, once you're "neighbors" with another race (which means having a ship or planet adjacent to them), you two can make transactions.
 Every race has Commodities, excess goods they produce that are useless for them, but become valuable Trade Goods when traded to others.
 And you also have Promissory Notes, special political favors (backed up by game mechanics) that you can offer as part of a deal.